Split, Croatia: 15 Things to do in Split – travel guide

 It is located about 20 km west of Split, at the exit of the town of Kaštela.

 Major airlines such as Croatia Airlines, Lufthansa, easyJet and Ryanair fly to Split from some European cities (Vienna, London, Berlin and others).
 In the main tourist season (May to October), the connections are more frequent.
-See the current flights to Split here .
+Check out the current flights to Split here.

 Arrival by airport Zadar

-The second option is the airport near Zadar, where airlines fly from Prague or Nuremberg (especially in high season).
-Check out the current flights to Zadar here .
+The second option is the airport near Zadar, where airlines fly also from Prague or Nuremberg (especially in high season).
+Check out the current flights to Zadar here.

 Buses run from the station to Split several times a day.
-The trip takes about 3 hours and costs around 16 €.
+The drive takes about 3 hours and costs around 16 €.
 See here for current prices and timetables for buses Zadar-Split.

 A quicker option is to rent a car directly at Zadar airport.
 You can pick up your car right at the airport.
 You can book here to get the best price.